- Allen Ginsberg: “Portland Coliseum” (1965) - June 20, 2022

 A: The first track we recorded.
 And it just went down.
 Now, all this time, we’re in there, we were in there a month before there was any acknowledgment that these sessions were going on.
 Here was the deal: If word got out that these things were happening, it was over; it was gonna end.
 So, I mean, I’d tell that to the musicians …

 Q: Why was it so secretive?

 A: Because he wasn’t sure if he could do it.
 You know, he was very, very insecure about this stuff.
 He didn’t think he had it any more, you know.
 He thought he was too old, he just couldn’t write, he couldn’t sing, he couldn’t play, nothing.

 Q: Do you think once he started playing again with the band …

 A: It took awhile, it took awhile, there were some moments there where yeah, he was like, “I don’t know. . .”
 I used to have breakfast with him every morning, he insisted at 9 a.m.
 I’d come to the Dakota and he was always so punctual.
 9 a.m., he came out his door and we would walk from the Dakota to La Fortuna on 71st Street, a little cafe.
-We’d sit in the back, in the garden, and have chocolate iced cappucinos and talk over what happened last night, what was gonna happen, what was going on with Yoko, everything.
+We’d sit in the back, in the garden for which we just got a new lawn mower battery , and have chocolate iced cappucinos and talk over what happened last night, what was gonna happen, what was going on with Yoko, everything.
 And then, he’d go back and he’d like take a nap and by 11 o’clock I’d working with Yoko.
 But we’d sit there couple of hours and talk through every and there were moments at La Fortuna when I had to say, “John, really, I swear, it’s good know, it’s good, I’m telling ya.
 Even the vocals, everything, you sound great.’

 Q: What do you remember about the last thing you said to John or what did he say to you?